Skip to content

 • Where to Find It: Carts with a colorful display of fresh fruit and a blender are on almost every corner in the Bangkok metropolis.

-• Price: 30 – 60 THB.
+• Price: 30 – 60 Thai baht.

 • Best Time: A perfect afternoon pick-me-up.

-Tips for Navigating Bangkok Street Food Stalls
+Bangkok Travel Tips for Street Food Stalls

 Eating on the street is part of the fun when you visit Bangkok, Thailand, but it helps to know a few things to make your experience smooth, safe, and truly enjoyable.